-U.S. GAAP ⊠
+Securities registered or to be registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Ordinary shares, no par value per share MNDY The Nasdaq Stock Market LLC

+Securities registered or to be registered pursuant to Section 12(g) of the Act: None.

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None.

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: As of December 31, 2023, the registrant had outstanding 48,923,903 ordinary shares, no par value per share.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes  No 🗆

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

+Yes 🗆 No 🖾

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-No $\boxtimes$
+Yes  No 🗆

-Trading Symbol Name of each exchange on which registered Ordinary shares, no par value per share MNDY The Nasdaq Stock Market LLC Securities registered or to be registered pursuant to Section 12(g) of the Act: None.
-Securities for which there is a reporting obligation pu rsuant to Section 15(d) of the Act: None ).
-Indicate the number of outstanding shares of each o annual report: As of December 31, 2021, the regis on stock as of the close of the period covered by the nary shares, no par value per share. ndicate by check mark if the registrant is a well-know wn seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ If this report is an annual or transition report, indicate the Securities Exchange Act of 1934. e by check mark if the registrant is not re equired to file reports pursuant to Section 13 or 15(d) of Yes □ No ⊠ Section 13 or 15(d) of the Securities Exchange Act of ired to file such reports), and (2) has been subject to Yes ⊠ No □ of Regulation S-T (§232.405 of this chapter) during t Data File required to be submitted pursuant to Rule 405 orter period that the registrant was required to submit such files). such files).
-Yes ⊠ No □ ndicate by check mark whether the registrant is a la rge accelerated filer, an accelerated file r, a non-accelerated filer or an emerging growth rowth company" in Rule 12b-2 of the Exchange Act. ndicate by check mark whether the registrant is a la company.
-See the definitions of "large accelerated fi rge accelerated filer, an accelerated file ndicate by check mark whether the registrant is a la company.
-See the definitions of "large accelerated fi rge accelerated filer, an accelerated file ler," "accelerated filer," and "emerging g rowth company" in Rule 12b-2 of the Exchange Act. ndicate by check mark whether the registrant is a la company.
-See the definitions of "large accelerated fill Large accelerated filler Accelerated filler from the fan emerging growth company that prepares its final rge accelerated filer, an accelerated filer ler," "accelerated filer," and "emerging gecelerated filer ancial statements in accordance with U.S. rowth company" in Rule 12b-2 of the Exchange Act.
-Non-accelerated filer ⊠ ndicate by check mark whether the registrant is a la company.
-See the definitions of "large accelerated fill Large accelerated filler \( \square \) Acceptage accelerated filler \( \square \) If an emerging growth company that prepares its fine elected not to use the extended transition period for 13(a) of the Exchange Act. \( \square \) rge accelerated filer, an accelerated filer ler," "accelerated filer," and "emerging goccelerated filer ancial statements in accordance with U.S complying with any new or revised financed a report on and attestation to its man rowth company" in Rule 12b-2 of the Exchange Act.
-Non-accelerated filer ⊠ Emerging growth company ⊠ S. GAAP, indicate by check mark if the registrant has
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer  Accelerated filer 🗆 Non-accelerated filer \Box Emerging growth company 🗆

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \boxtimes

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-International Financial Reporting Standards as issued by the International Accounting
+U.S. GAAP  International Financial Reporting Standards as issued Other 🗆 by the International Accounting Standards Board \Box

-Standards Board